-- Research relating to defining ECE (early childhood environments) quality
+- Defining ECE (early childhood environments) quality

-- Improve the lives of families with very young children who are at-risk for poor developmental outcomes by improving home visiting practices both locally and nationally.
+- Improving the lives of families with very young children who are at-risk for poor developmental outcomes by improving home visiting practices both locally and nationally.
 Of special interest is the translation of research to practice in this field.

 Kere Hughes-Belding, home visiting, infant mental health, trauma-informed care, prevention, and program evaluation.

 Carla Peterson, home visiting programs, observation, intervention integrity, Early Head Start, and MIECHV.

 Heather Rouse, state and local strategic planning to inform collaborative early childhood programming; early risk and protective factors related to school readiness; programmatic needs assessments and evaluation with a specific focus on Head Start, Early Head Start, home visiting, and child care subsidies.